 NICE guidance does not focus to a great extent on comorbidities and lifestyle but these are known to be a major factor in the management of AF.
 Many patients seemingly had poor knowledge and effort in those areas.

-NICE advocates a support system for AF patients (1.2).
+NICE advocates a support system for AF patients (Recommendation 1.2).
 Before the holistic pathway was created patients might have received some literature ad hoc but no contact phone number or other support.

 How did you implement the project

-Education sessions with outside speakers to give AF/anticoagulation talks to Emergency Portal meetings were organised.
+Education sessions with outside speakers to give AF/anticoagulation talks to emergency portal meetings were organised.
 Speakers and training courses were offered to the Non-medical prescriber group and a recruited team of AF link nurses.
 Funding was secured via anticoagulation pharmaceutical companies to pay for external speakers I had sourced to speak on anticoagulation (without influence on content).
 The hospital emergency and medical clinical guidelines were updated to reflect the use of DOACs.
 An anticoagulation poster was designed and widely distributed and displayed throughout the Trust (Appendix 2).
-Anticoagulation was assessed in clinic using CHA2DS2-VASc and HASBLED as per NICE guidance (1.4), with assessment of TTR with warfarin (1.5) and renal function using the Cockcroft Gault formula and conversion if taking antiplatelet.
-As recommended by NICE there is access to Left Atrial Appendage Occlusion assessment for those unsuitable for anticoagulation (1.5.19).
+Anticoagulation was assessed in clinic using CHA2DS2-VASc and HASBLED as per NICE guidance (Recommendation 1.4), with assessment of TTR with warfarin (Recommendation 1.5) and renal function using the Cockcroft Gault formula and conversion if taking antiplatelet.
+As recommended by NICE there is access to left atrial appendage occlusion assessment for those unsuitable for anticoagulation (Recommendation 1.5.19).

 Bariatric surgery is discussed where appropriate and a referral recommended to the local speciality.

 All patients get the arrhythmia nurse office phone number.
 Literature on AF, anticoagulation and any planned procedures derived from a variety of reliable sources are proffered.
 Literature from the British Heart Foundation and AF Association offer access to further support networks.
-A closed Facebook support group was developed and linked the existing Cardiac Rehabilitation Facebook group, wider support being advocated by NICE (1.2).
-Access has been arranged for referral to Cognitive Behavioural Therapy when indicated (NICE 2.1)
+A closed Facebook support group was developed and linked the existing cardiac rehabilitation facebook group, wider support being advocated by NICE (Recommendation 1.2).
+Access has been arranged for referral to cognitive behavioural therapy when indicated in line with the NICE guidance (Recommendation 2.1).

 It is very rare now for a patient to attend clinic without anticoagulation already having been assessed.
 Everything that can be done to reduce AF related stroke is a massive benefit to the healthcare economy and wellbeing of the individual and family.
 The Sentinel Stroke National Audit Programme data continually informs on our improving stroke prevention performance and work continues with other projects also contributing in this area.